TheLakeMan/Hyperion/docs/getting-started/installation.md

-# Installing TinyAI
+# Installing Hyperion

-This guide walks you through the process of installing TinyAI on different platforms.
+This document walks you through the process of installing Hyperion on different platforms.

 ## System Requirements